 CHWS makes its contribution to the Division’s goals by offering primary health care, individual, couples and group psychotherapy, outreach programs, consulting, crisis intervention, wellness education and leadership development opportunities.

 Our staff is multi-disciplinary.
-Health Staff (Physician Assistants, Registered Nurse, Consulting Physician, Consulting Psychiatrist, and Registered Dietitian) and Psychology Staff (three Licensed Psychologists, one of which is a Substance Abuse Prevention Specialist, two Doctoral Interns, and two Practicum Counselors) work in tandem.
+Health Staff (Physician Assistants, Registered Nurse, Consulting Physician, Consulting Psychiatrist, and Registered Dietitian) and Psychology Staff (three Licensed Psychologists, one of which is a Substance Abuse Prevention Specialist, three Doctoral Interns, and two Practicum Counselors) work in tandem.
 Rounding-out our team is a Bookkeeper, a Medical Assistant and a Receptionist, and a crew of 14 student employees.
 This merging of mental and physical health offerings enables interns to collaborate on treatment planning and outreach with medical practitioners, for a more holistic perspective of college health.

 CHWS staff are regarded particularly strong allies to the LGTBQ students on campus; members of the Psychology Staff have developed and advised student groups related to gender, sexuality, and assault prevention on campus.
 CHWS frequently receives requests for a sexual education program fondly referred to as"Banana Over Sex".
 This is a fun multidisciplinary outreach opportunity for interns that is typically co-presented by members of the counseling staff and medical staff.